wetransform/offline-resources/README.md

 It includes a Gradle build that is configured with downloading, packaging and publishing online resources for offline use in different contexts.

-Currently the actual resources are not added to the repository, though this may change at a later point if we think it makes sense.
+The resources are added to the repository to be able to track changes and keep maintaining the resources in case the original source is no longer available or maintained.

 The goal is to use this as a base for using these resources for offline use in different applications, e.g. hale studio, deegree, etc.